twilio-professional-services/plugin-auto-answer-call/README.md

 ## Customize The Alert Sound

-You can customize the sound played to the agent through the use of the `.env` file.
+You can customize the sound played to the agent when a call connects through the use of the `.env` file.
 See the `.env.sample` file for instructions and an example alert sound.

 ## Requirements